jy8829/SURNet/README.md

 # SURNet
-code for the paper Fish Detection and Segmentation using Convolutional Neural Networks with Limited Training Data
+code for the paper "Fish Detection and Segmentation using Convolutional Neural Networks with Limited Training Data"

 ### Quick start
 Install dependencies